-Kubernetes has a fairly straightforward architecture that is designed to automate the deployment, scaling, and management of application containers across cluster of hosts.
-Understanding this architecture is not only essential for deploying and managing applications, but also for implementing effective security measures.
+Kubernetes has a fairly straightforward architecture that is designed to automate the deployment, scaling, and management of application containers across infrastructure clusters.
+Understanding this architecture is not only essential for deploying and managing applications, but also for implementing effective security and backup measures.
 Here’s a breakdown of Kubernetes hierarchical components and concepts.

 Containers are lightweight, virtualized environments designed to run application code.
 They encapsulate an application’s code, libraries, and dependencies into a single object.
 This makes containerized applications easy to deploy, scale, and manage across different environments.